saadfarooq-alt/GRT-Route/README.md

 A web app concept that lets passengers on Grand River Transit (GRT) buses digitally request a stop an alternative to the physical button when it's broken or unavailable.

-This is a work in progress and the approach may change as the project develops.

 ---

 ## The Problem